City of Sevierville - Logo

 • Be an outstanding example of an architectural style or significant development in engineering.

-• Be part of a group collective properties that together form a historic district.
+• Be part of a group of collective properties that together form a historic district.

 • Be a property that can provide nationally significant archeological information.